 Day 1 – Sat: Baltra, Santa Cruz Is.

-Day 2 – Sun: Santa Cruz Is., Punta Cormorant, Floreana Island
+Day 2 -Sun: Punta Cormorant, Black Beach - Floreana Island

 Behind the beach is a large brackish lagoon which usually has a large number of flamingos and white cheeked pintails with binoculars you could find black-necked stilts, whimbrels, willets, ruddy turnstones and phalaropes.
 A short walk leads to a sandy beach composed of coral ground so fine that it feels like flour.
 Pacific green turtles nest here from December to March.
 This is also a good place to see sting rays in the sand, but swimming is not allowed.

-This afternoon visit the best known site on Floreana, Post Office Bay, a white-sand beach where the crew of a British whaling ship placed a wooden barrel here in 1793, in which home-bound mail was left.
+The best known site on Floreana is Post Office Bay, a white-sand beach where the crew of a British whaling ship placed a wooden barrel here in 1793, in which home-bound mail was left.
 [B/L/D]

-Day 4 – Tue: Isabela Island (Punta Moreno & Elizabeth Bay)
+Day 4 – Tue: Punta Moreno, Isabela Island

 The pahoehoe lava at this seldom-visited site is a classic example of how gas-rich basaltic rock cools to look like loosely coiled rope.
 After a little exploration the site reveals natural pools colonized by ducks, waders, stilts, blue-winged teal, flamingos, and moorhens (common gallinules).
 Great blue herons and flightless cormorants also frequent the areas, while pelicans nest in the mangrove forest.
 Very large marine iguanas, and white tipped reef sharks may also be spotted in a pool along the shore